magento/knowledge-base/src/troubleshooting/general/production-site-not-accessible-due-to-origin-cloaking.md

 ---
-title: Production site not accessible due to origin cloaking
+title: Site not accessible due to origin cloaking
 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,DNS,Fastly,Magento Commerce Cloud,origin,origin cloaking,production,security,troubleshooting
 ---

-This article provides a solution for when your Magento Commerce Cloud production site store front and/or Admin is not accessible.
+This article provides a solution for when your Magento Commerce Cloud staging or production site store front and/or Admin is not accessible.

 ## Affected products and versions